akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

 .. image:: ../_images/reference_entities/enrich_record_simple_metric_attribute.png
   :alt: Enrich a Simple Metric value on a record

-1) Your New Record Value
+1) Your new Record value
 ^^^^^^^^^^^^^^^^^^^^^^^^

 To enrich a record, we will create a new Record Value for the brand new Attribute type.